-Total allowance for impairment was ISK 17 billion, as at September 2017, as compared to ISK 21 billion at end of year 2016.
-Allowances have thus decreased during 2017, while the overall carrying amount has increased considerably.
+Total allowance for impairment was ISK 13.1 billion, as at 31 December 2018, as compared to ISK 16.2 billion at end of year 2017.
+Allowances have thus decreased during 2018, while the overall carrying amount has increased considerably.
 The decrease in allowances is mainly due to written-off loans, lower probability of default and improved collaterals.
-At 30 September 2017, 95 per cent. of the portfolio consisted of claims that were neither past due nor impaired.